-The Surface Water Ambient Monitoring Program (SWAMP), operated by the State Water Resources Control Board (SWRCB) in cooperation with the Central Valley Regional Water Quality Control Board, monitors water quality in California's surface waters.
-As part of a SWAMP statewide sampling effort to survey contaminants in sport fish found in California lakes and reservoirs, the program collected Common Carp and Largemouth Bass from Lake Webb in 2008 to analyze mercury in both species, and chlordanes, DDTs, dieldrin, PBDEs, PCBs, and selenium in Common Carp (SWRCB, 2010).
+The Surface Water Ambient Monitoring Program (SWAMP), operated by the State Water Resources Control Board (SWRCB) in cooperation with the Central Valley Regional Water Quality Control Board (RWB5), monitors water quality in California's surface waters.
+This survey of inland water bodies was the State's largest survey of chemical contaminants in sport fish.
+The survey sampled popular fishing sites at 272 lakes and reservoirs from 2007 to 2008 (SWRCB, 2010).
+The SWRCB used the data from this survey to characterize statewide water quality conditions.
+The program collected Largemouth Bass from Collins Lake in 2008, which were analyzed for mercury, PBDEs, PCBs, selenium, and the legacy pesticides.